 2. Is “restorative” used in medical or wellness contexts?

 Frequently.
 It’s commonly seen in wellness, therapy, nutrition, fitness, and even dental or physical rehabilitation fields.
-A restorative approach focuses on healing and recovery rather than just treatment.
+A restorative approach emphasizes recovery and rebuilding rather than just managing symptoms.

 3. How is “restorative” different from “rejuvenating”?

-• Rejuvenating implies making something feel young, fresh, or lively again—even beyond its former state.
+- Rejuvenating implies making something feel young, fresh, or lively again — sometimes beyond its former condition.

 4. Can it be used as a noun?